WSPK: K104 history

 By the early 1990s, K-104 evolved to a more adult-leaning approach as the CHR format went into a short-term decline.
 The decline was mainly due to country music's resurgence immediately following the Persian Gulf War.
 With this, the numbers weakened even though there was no real competition for its target audience.
 In 1996, owner Beacon Broadcasting sold their remaining stations Enterprise Media of Binghamton.
 Under this new ownership, Mark Bolger left the station, and Stew Schantz handled the K-104 morning drive.
 Their ownership was short lived, as they in turn sold WBNR and WSPK to Pamal Broadcasting in 1998.
 Upon Pamal's take over, Schantz resigned from the station.
 He later went on to do behind-the-scenes work in Utica, Albany and Pittsfield, Massachusetts.
-Schantz died in June, 2010.
+Schantz died in June 2010.
 The sale to Pamal ended K-104's running of weekend shows such as Open House Party with John Garabedian, Classic Dance Tracks with Stevie T, as well as the K-104 Hometown Countdown.

 After Schantz's departure, Brian Krysz took on the program director's responsibilities and hired Kent Bonham ("Woodman") to handle the K-104 morning drive.
 Krysz programmed the station until May 1999, when Scotty Mac (formerly nights in 1991) took over.
 The changes led to a re-imaged CHR approach which leaned towards dance music.
 The station's ratings improved, regaining top position in many key demographics, as well as the 12+ bragging rights.
 Though in recent years weak competition has come in the form of WPKF and the station is a perennial #1, K-104 is still a dominant force in the Hudson Valley radio markets.
 K-104 also has the distinction as being the oldest FM 24/7 top 40 station in continuous operation in the United States, as this station pioneered such format on the FM radio dial.
 Other radio stations in the country including WPLJ, WHTZ (Z-100), KISS 108 (WXKS-FM) Boston and KIIS-FM Los Angeles, would later evolve and emulate into similar 24/7 radio formats.
 The late Stew Schantz is considered a pioneer in establishing this type of radio format, as he is listed as one of the notable program directors and disk jockeys in the Rock and Roll Hall of Fame (alongside Alan Freed, Dick Clark, Casey Kasem and many others, local and national).
-Jarrett "Skywalker" Galeno joined K-104 in 2000, from WBLI-FM.
+Jarrett "Skywalker" Galeno joined K-104 in 2000, from WBLI.
 Holding down assistant program director responsibilities, he also hosts afternoon drive.

 Kent "Woodman" Bonham originally hosted the K-104 morning show from 1998 to 2006.
 Upon his exit, Chris Marino took the helm from 2006 until 2009 when Kent "Woodman" Bonham returned.
 Woodman has continued to host mornings ever since.
 The current morning line-up features co-host Jill, long-time morning news voice and K-104 personality, Bill Beale, and a diverse cast of characters.